 If your trip is to a foreign destination, it can be a good idea, and also think about what aspects of your trip are refundable versus non-refundable.

 For example, if you’re taking a refundable cruise and driving to the port you leave from, you might not have much of a need for travel insurance.
 In that instance, even if you had to cancel your trip, you might not incur a financial loss.

-On the other hand, one reason to consider travel insurance even if you do book a refundable trip is in case something happens to you or someone in your travel group while your away.
+On the other hand, one reason to consider travel insurance even if you do book a refundable trip, it can be very expensive but in case something happens to you or someone in your travel group while your away.
 Depending on the situation and where you are at the time, your medical insurance may not cover the costs.